Learning Dynamic Mechanisms in Unknown Environments: A Reinforcement Learning Approach: Problem Setup

 The social welfare, $W^{\pi}$, is defined as the sum of the agents and the seller's utilities, given by

 which is equivalent to the expectation of the sum of all rewards as the prices cancel out.
-For convenience, we let $u_{i t}, u_{0 t}, p_{i t}$ be the observed values of $u_i, u_0, p_i$ at the $t$-th round, respectively.

-\textbf{Markov VCG Mechanism.} Suppose that the transition kernel is known, all agents and the seller know their own reward functions $r_{i,h}$ for all $(i,h)\in [n]\times[H]$, and the agents submit the true reward functions to the seller as bids.
-The VCG mechanism demands that we choose the welfare-maximizing policy $\pi_{*}$.
+\paragraph{Markov VCG Mechanism.} Suppose that the transition kernel is known, all agents and the seller know their own reward functions $r_{i,h}$ for all $(i,h)\in [n]\times[H]$, and the agents' reward functions are known by the seller.
+The VCG mechanism demands that we choose the welfare-maximizing policy $\pi_{*}$ that the seller executes each episode.
 Each agent $i$ is subsequently charged a price $p_{i *}$, which is the loss her presence causes to others.
-Hence we have the following definitions:
+Hence we have the following mechanism: